heathhenley/heathhenley.github.io/content/posts/newton-fractals-are-cool.md

 and most solved for their roots in most cases in order to compute fluid properties and phase equilibria.
 For cubic polynomials, it's possible to find the roots analytically, it's also possible to find the roots numerically using Newton's method.
-One algorithm that is used sometimes combines both methods, it uses Newton's method to find one real root, and then 'deflates' the polynomial into a quadratic polynomial, so that quadratic formula can be used to find the other two roots.
+One algorithm that is used sometimes combines both methods as an optimization.
+It uses Newton's method to find one real root (will exist for a cubic), and then 'deflates' the cubic polynomial into a quadratic polynomial, so that quadratic formula can be used to find the other two roots.

-So how does it work?
+So how does Newton's Method work in general?

 ## Newton's Method for Root Finding
 Newton's method comes from a Taylor series expansion of a function around a